anynines/rvm-bash-cnb/README.md

 ## Caching

+The RVM layer provided by installing the RVM version specified above and the "Bundler" layer are cached.

+The RVM layer is restored from cache if the installed version is equal to the default version specified above.

-Currently, on the layer provided by "Bundler" is cached.
-In this layer, bundler installs the Gems specified in `Gemfile.lock`.
+In the Bundler layer, bundler installs the Gems specified in `Gemfile.lock`.
 Between two build runs, a SHA256 hash is computed from the `Gemfile.lock`.
-If there have been any changes to the `Gemfile.lock` file, the previous cached layer is discarded and the Gems are installed from scratch.
+If there have been any changes to the `Gemfile.lock` file, the cached layer is discarded and the Gems are installed from scratch by running `bundle install`.

+## Launch

+The RVM layer and the Bundler layer are available in the launch phase.

 ## Authors